Nimaoth/Nev/docs/sessions.md

 ## Saving sessions

-If you have a session then Absytree will automatically save the session when closing the editor, otherwise nothing will be saved automatically.
+If you have a session then it will automatically save the session when closing the editor, otherwise nothing will be saved automatically.

 ## Creating a session file